-All our PU boards up to 5.8″ lengths boast our stable “triple rail layer” technology.
+All PU boards up to 5.8 lengths boast our stable “triple rail layer” technology.

 The mother of all stationary waves!
 The Eisbach is a rather powerful wave with a unique shape.
 It requires a slightly wider outline and a lower tail rocker than the artificial waves.
 Especially as it has some weaker days in summer.

 Just lately the Riverwave in Austria, next to the Ebensee and created through the Traun river, opened its doors.
-This board choice for this wave will be comparable to the Eisbach, even though the Riverwave should be more constant.
+The board choice for this wave will be comparable to the Eisbach.

-Go for The Creek as an all-round riverboard, Battery or HydroPhil for advanced riders and Eggplant and Fish’n Chixx for heavier surfers or weaker summer days.
-Foamy flow for all of those who are tired of fixing and want more performance than any other softboard.
+Go for The Creek as an all-round riverboard, Battery or HydroPhil for advanced riders and Foamy Fish and Fish’n Chixx for heavier surfers or weaker summer days.
+Foamy Flow for all of those who are tired of fixing and want more performance than any other soft board.